NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/README.md

 ## Getting Started.

 If you are working with AFX, AFF, FAS, Amazon FSx for NetApp ONTAP, Cloud Volumes ONTAP, or ONTAP Select, use the [ONTAP module](docs/ontap_readme.md).

+If you are working with Azure NetApp Files, use the [ANF module](docs/anf_readme.md).

 If you are working with Google Cloud NetApp Volumes, use the [GCNV module](docs/gcnv_readme.md).